Pantyhose-X/awesome/README.md

 *   [rust-mobile/xbuild](https://github.com/rust-mobile/xbuild) - Cross compile rust to any platform

-*   [upvpn/upvpn-app](https://github.com/upvpn/upvpn-app) - Serverless VPN app for macOS, Linux, Windows, and Android
+*   [upvpn/upvpn-app](https://github.com/upvpn/upvpn-app) - UpVPN is world's first Serverless VPN.
+With VPN app available for macOS, Linux, Windows, and Android.
+UpVPN service can also be used with any WireGuard compatible client using Web Device feature.

 *   [scrtlabs/SecretNetwork](https://github.com/scrtlabs/SecretNetwork) - 𝕊 The Secret Network